whitneyfoster/openvino_build_deploy/demos/paint_your_dreams_demo/README.md

 python main.py
 ```

-During the first run (i.e., before generating the first image), the application will download the model online.
+During the first run (i.e., before generating the first image), the application will download the models online.
 Please wait until the process is completed and do not disconnect the internet or close the application.
 Additionally, the first run may take significantly longer due to caching and other behavior, and you will notice a significant speed-up after warm-up.

+This demo supports both text to image pipeline and image to image pipeline.
+Leave the input image blank to use the text to image pipeline.

-To change the model precision to FP16, run:
+To change the text to image model precision to FP16, run:

 ```shell
 python main.py --model_name OpenVINO/LCM_Dreamshaper_v7-fp16-ov